Integrals along bimonoid homomorphisms: Integrals

 \subsection{Generator integrals}

 In this subsection, we define a notion of {\it a generator integral}.
 The terminology is motivated by Proposition \ref{201908021401}, which says that it plays a role of generator of (co)integrals of bimonoids.
-In fact, in section \ref{201908021404}, we will prove Theorem \ref{201906281559} which justify the terminology.
+It is named after the property that it generates the set of integrals under some conditions (see Theorem \ref{201906281559}).

 \begin{Defn} \rm Let $\mu$ be an integral along a bimonoid homomorphism $\xi : A \to B$.
 The integral $\mu$ is a {\it generator} if the following two diagrams below commute for any $\mu^\prime \in Int_r (\xi) \cup Int_l (\xi)$ :